 Despite being one of the quietest ceiling fans, the fact that this ceiling fan doesn’t come with an Energy Star Rating raises a question about its efficiency.

 If you live near the ocean or in an area where humidity reigns supreme, ordinary ceiling fans won’t do the trick.
 What you need, instead, are the best outdoor ceiling fans such as the Hunter 23566 which don’t let moisture get in the way of their performance.

 As we will tell you in the buying guide, what differentiates the outdoor ceiling fans from their indoor counterparts is UL wet rating.
-Fans which have this rating can be used outdoors without any fear that you may burn their motor or melt their wires.
+Fans that have this rating can be used outdoors without any fear that you may burn their motor or melt their wires.

-Lastly, and this is important, this ceiling fan comes with a three position mounting.
-Therefore, whether your outdoor ceiling is standard, angled or flush, you can hang this fan in any fashion you may choose.
+Lastly, and this is important, this ceiling fan comes with a three-position mounting.
+Therefore, whether your outdoor ceiling is standard, angled, or flush, you can hang this fan in any fashion you may choose.

-Many customers, especially when they buy a designated outdoor ceiling fan, expect it to offer a pull chain in the package which is not provided here.
+Many customers, especially when they buy a designated outdoor ceiling fan, expect it to offer a pull chain in the package, which is not provided here.